Reserve Risk

 The denominator is doing the work.
 The HODL bank is a near-monotonic accumulator — every additional bear-market base coin adds conviction, and that conviction never fully evaporates even when older coins eventually move.
 By 2024 the bank had been compounding for ~13 years of Bitcoin history, against a relatively young denominator-stock at the 2013 peak.
 Even very large dollar-denominated coin movements at the modern cycle tops barely dent the HODL bank, so the ratio (price / bank) compresses naturally.

 Lost coins amplify the effect.
 Every Patoshi-era coin that has not moved since 2010 contributes maximum value-days-destroyed to the HODL bank but never spends, so it adds to the denominator forever.
-Chainalysis research has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins that have never moved since 2010 (recap on Yahoo Finance).
-These coins act as a permanent floor under the HODL bank, structurally lowering every Reserve Risk print.
+With the permanently-lost float running to several million BTC, those never-moved coins act as a standing floor under the HODL bank, structurally lowering every Reserve Risk print.

 A practical corollary: a “wait for Reserve Risk > 0.008” rule would have missed the November 2021 and March 2024 peaks consecutively.
 The bottom-side threshold (≤ 0.002) has held up far better — every cycle bottom on the record has fired sub-0.002, with troughs clustered tightly between 0.00079 and 0.00159.

 The HODL bank is invisible to off-chain custody.
 Coins held inside ETF wrappers, lending platforms, or exchange custody appear as on-chain HODL only when the underlying coin sits unmoved at a custodian address.
 ETF creation and redemption can churn the same underlying position multiple times per week without any change in the “real” conviction of the end holder.
-The 2024 reading is biased downward by post-Jan-2024 spot-ETF flows that age-reset coins via custodial reshuffling.
+The 2024 reading is biased downward by post-Jan-2024 spot-ETF flows that age-reset coins via custodial reshuffling — a structural break the metric has no way to see.

 Early-cycle data is unreliable.
-Reserve Risk’s denominator was small enough through 2012 that the ratio took on values not directly comparable to modern readings.
-The chart’s display window starts in 2013 once the HODL bank had accumulated enough mass to make the denominator stable.
-We keep the underlying series back to 17 August 2010 for completeness, but treat any apparent extremum in the first two years with caution.
+Reserve Risk’s denominator was small enough through 2012 that the ratio took on values not directly comparable to modern readings — the very first series point, 17 August 2010, prints above 1.0 because the HODL bank was essentially empty.
+The chart’s display window starts in 2013 once the bank had accumulated enough mass to make the denominator stable.
+We keep the underlying series back to 2010 for completeness, but treat any apparent extremum in the first two years as a denominator artefact, not a signal.

 Frequently asked